murshid440/Url_safety_Checker/readme.md

 7. Image-based Analysis: Utilize computer vision techniques to analyze images on a website, searching for specific patterns or content indicative of scams.
 This can help identify scams that use images to convey their message, bypassing text-based analysis.

-By exploring and implementing these potential improvements, the URL Safety Checker can become an even more robust and comprehensive tool for identifying online scams and ensuring a safer browsing experience.
+By exploring and implementing these potential improvements, the Web Threat Intelligence Analyzer can become an even more robust and comprehensive tool for identifying online scams and ensuring a safer browsing experience.